Flexible Exports Consumer Trial FAQs

 Will I be notified if my solar exports are reduced?

-Trial participants will not receive a notification if we remotely reduce their exports below 10kW limit to help manage local grid conditions.
+Trial participants will not receive a notification if we remotely reduce their exports below the 10kW limit to help manage local grid conditions.

 However, every six months we will provide participants with a summary of their solar system’s performance using Flexible Exports, including data about their increased solar exports.